spencerc99/playhtml/README.md

 </script>
 ```

-TODO: add import for React.
+## Capabilities

+A full list can be found in `types.ts` under `TagType`.

+### `can-move`

+Creates a movable object using 2D `translate` on the element.
+Dragging the element around will move it

+**troubleshooting**

+- This currently doesn't work on `inline` display elements.
+- This currently doesn't work on touch screens.

+### `can-spin`

+Creates a rotatable object using a `rotate` `transform` on the element.
+Dragging the element to the left or right will rotate it counter-clockwise and clockwise respectively.

+### `can-toggle`

+Creates an object that can be switched on and off.
+Clicking the element will toggle the `clicked` class on the element.

+### `can-grow`

+Creates an object that can be resized using a `scale` `transform`.
+Clicking the object will grow it, clicking with <kbd>ALT</kbd> will shrink it.
+Currently, the max size is 2x the original size and the min size is 1/2 the original size.

+### `can-post`

+Creates a communal forum from a `form` element.
+The form will sync any new submissions including all the `input` elements in the form, using their `name` property as the key and their value as the value.
+New messages will be currently prepended to the element with the `guestbookMessages` ID.
+TODO: make this generic and take user input

+---

+To add new ones, please find contributor guidelines in [New Capabilities](#new-capabilities).

+## Contributing

-## New Capabilities
+### New Capabilities

 `playhtml` is designed to be a collective library of magical capabilities that anyone can attach to arbitrary HTML elements.
 If you have an idea for a new capability, please first ensure that there is not a duplicate existing one in the current library (see `TagType` in `types.ts`).
 Please make a proposal for the capability you would like to add by opening an issue with the `new-capability` label.

 To contribute your capability, see sample PR (TODO: LINK).

-## Contributing
+---

 Outside of contributing new capabilities, feel free to submit any issues or PRs for bugs or improvements to the core of the library.

 ## Support & Maintenance

-If you enjoy the idea of this library or like using it, please consider [sponsoring the project](https://github.com/sponsors/spencerc99).
+Thank you for considering reading this little README and browing this project!
+I'd love to see you share the library and what you've made with it to me and with your friends.
+And if you enjoy using this, please consider [sponsoring the project or sending a small donation](https://github.com/sponsors/spencerc99).
 This helps ensure that the library is maintained and improved over time and funds the hosting costs for the syncing and persistence services.